borodayev/mongoose-history-diff/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-This is a [mongoose](https://mongoosejs.com/) plugin for tracking history and differences of your docs.
+This is a [mongoose](https://mongoosejs.com/) plugin for tracking the history and differences of your MongoDB documents.
+The differences related to one particular model will be stored in a separate MongoDB collection.

 ## Installation